MaruSongMaru/GA4GUGA/readme.md

 # GA4GUGA

-A genetic algorithm designed to find an optimal ordering for a compact wave function representation in GUGA bases.
+A genetic algorithm (GA) designed to find an optimal ordering for a compact wave function representation in GUGA bases.
+The code reads in an FCIDUMP file, perform a GA simulation using diagonal element information (see Section 3 of Reference [1] for details of available fitness functions), and creates a reordered FCIDUMP file using the best ordering found from the simulation.

 ## Installation